-It may come as a surprise to you, but a BJJ gym with the best trainers won’t necessarily lead you to getting the best results.
+This may come as a surprise to you.
+A BJJ gym with the best trainers won’t necessarily lead you to getting the best results.

 On paper a more reputable gym with the best training facilities should allow for optimal results.
 However, there is more that needs to be considered.